indico/indico-user-docs/docs/room_booking/viewing_bookings.md

 Once you have finished, the next page will show you the list of rooms that match your criteria.

 This option can help you to do a last minute room booking or to solve a booking conflict.
-You can see easily the name of the colleagues who booked the rooms and send him an email to try to find a solution for the conflict if you really need this room and no one else can correspond to your criteria.
+You can see easily the name of the colleagues who booked the rooms and email them to try to find a solution for the conflict if you really need this room and no one else can correspond to your criteria.

 ---